top of page

 Competition Rules

-• Carefully follow the Method of Entry instructions for each category.
+• Carefully follow the Entry Instructions for each category.

 • Each entry must be accompanied by its own Entry Form and entry fee.